 Organic Stone-Ground Grits

 Here is our selection of stone-ground organic grits.
 All of my products are freshly milled to order.
-Choose from Coarse Grits or Quick Grits, Roasted Grits, Hominy Grits, organic white corn, organic yellow corn, organic blue corn and organic red corn grits.
+Choose from Coarse Grits or Quick Grits, Roasted Grits, Hominy Grits, organic white corn, organic yellow corn, and organic blue corn grits.

 Grits are ground up corn.
 In this case, they are from organic corn that is ground on a stone-burr mill.
 Hence stone-ground organic grits.
 Coarse grits are precisely what they sound like: coarsely ground grits, and they are an old-fashioned food that can take up to an hour cook.
 Quick grits are smaller and take about a half hour.
 The different colors of grits simply indicate what color corn the grits are ground from.
 The Roasted Grits contain corn roasted (or "parched") in a brick oven.
 This creates a popcorn flavor along with a nuttiness that I think is reminiscent of peanut butter.
 Hominy grits contain nixtamalized corn that has been dried and ground on the stone-burr mill.